lawmurray/LibBi/packages/Lorenz96.md

 References
 ----------

-E. N. Lorenz. *Predictability - a problem partly solved*, chapter 3, page
-118. Cambridge University Press, 2006.
+E. N. Lorenz.
+Chapter 3: Predictability -- a problem partly solved.
+In *Predictability of Weather and Climate*, Cambridge University Press, 2006, 40-58.

 L. M. Murray. *Bayesian state-space modelling on high-performance hardware using LibBi*.
 2013.